 3. Get physical.
 Participating in physical activity for at least 30 minutes, 5 days a week can yield great results for diabetics.
 Exercise, especially the kind that involves an increased heart rate and a bit of body movement, assists diabetics in developing and maintaining a healthy weight and may even allow them to stop taking medicine.

-Being knowledgeable about diabetes is the first step that’s necessary to combatting it.
-In the US, where the percent of people with diabetes is expected to double over the next 25 years, being aware of diabetes and its symptoms, side effects, and treatments has never been more important.
+Being knowledgeable about diabetes is the first step that’s necessary to combat it.
+In the US, where the percentage of people with diabetes is expected to double over the next 25 years, being aware of diabetes and its symptoms, side effects, and treatments have never been more important.

 Photo by bodytel